Liusef/TelegramStickerManager/README.md

 # TelegramStickerManager
 An app to deal with @Stickers so you don't have to

+## Capabilities of this application

+For the initial release version, the plan is to have this app be able to add, delete, edit, and reorder stickers with a (mostly) drag and drop GUI, as well as be able to create packs.

+Future versions of the app could be able to interface with different sticker bots instead of only with `@Stickers`, the official Telegram sticker bot, as well as other features.

+For feature suggestions, please make an issue thread on github.

 ## Setting up the project
 To download the code and run on your local machine do the following: